Goldielockz30/my-smmm-site/index.md

         if (emailRegex.test(userText)) {
           reply = "Thanks! 💌 Your email is saved.
 Look out for a free offer!";
-          // Connect to MailerLite API or other email service here } else {
+          // You can connect this to MailerLite via API later } else {
           for (const { keywords, reply: r } of responses) {
             if (keywords.some(k => userText.includes(k))) {